As a philosopher, you might ponder over the meaning of life, but if you want to be happy, it’s the meaning in life that matters.

-Call it the mid-life crisis or a higher calling, at some point in time, every educated mind is faced with the most important existential question of their life: why am I here?
+Call it a mid-life crisis or a higher calling, at some point in time, every educated mind is faced with the most important existential question of their life: Why am I here?
 What is my purpose in life?

 I get it all the time from some of the most intelligent people.
-They ask me, how do I know the purpose in life, how do I find it?
+They ask me, how do I know my purpose in life, how do I find it?

 The conversation then steers in the natural direction, that is, I have tried meditation but it’s not all that, or I can’t seem to feel any devotion when I pray.
 What should I do?